 In a world where a cup of tea goes alongside a quick scroll on Instagram, attention has become more than a frequently used noun.

-It has broken the confines of language, and become the key currency that dictates the give-and-take characteristic to consumer-business relationships.
+It has broken the confines of language, and become the key currency that dictates the give-and-take characteristic of consumer-business relationships.

 Well, to be fair, marketing has always been about clawing at the consumer’s attention.
 But, ever since the digital wave, attention has somehow become both scarce and abundant at the same time.

-So, in a way, digital marketing has become a race to finding the sweet spot where attention leads to conversions.
+So, in a way, digital marketing has become a race to find the sweet spot where attention leads to conversions.

 Mind you!
-Business organisations have a lot riding on this race.
-A study affirms that global digital ad spend is expected to cross $375 billion by the year 2021.
+Business organizations have a lot riding on this race.
+A study affirms that global digital ad spending is expected to cross $400 billion by the end of the year 2022.

-But, you must be wondering how does any of this advocate for the need to weave analytical webs around your social media strategies.
+But, you must be wondering how any of these advocate for the need to weave analytical webs around your social media strategies.

 Here comes the big reveal!